lcouper/DogHeartworm/README.md

 # DogHeartworm

-datasets and scripts for the dog heartworm project
+Datasets and R scripts used in the dog heartworm project